HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     If the *enum* list is short enough (5 or fewer values), the list of valid values should be included in the *example* attribute (*e.g.* the `biological_sex` enum) starting with the phrase "Should be one of:".
 If the *enum* list is too long to reasonably fit in the *example* attribute, a single valid value should be listed (*e.g.* the `project_role` enum).

     Creating an ontology module for a metadata field is preferred over maintaining an *enum* list.
+See the [Ontology versus enum for a controlled vocabulary](#ontology-or-enum) section below for more details.

 ### Optional field attributes